RommelTJ/ml_learning/deep_learning_for_coders/lesson8/01_Lesson8.md

 dls = DataLoaders.from_dsets(seqs[:cut], seqs[cut:], bs=64, shuffle=False)
 ```

-## Question: can you speed up fine-tuning the NLP model?
+## Question: Can you speed up fine-tuning the NLP model?

+10+ mins per epoch is tough.
+You don't normally need to fine-tune that often.
+Work is more at the classifier stage.

 ## Simple language model continued
 ## Recurrent neural networks (RNN)
 ## Improving our RNN